allwefantasy/byzer-llm/README.md

 ---

 ## Versions
+- 0.1.43： add pin_model_worker_mapping to ByzerLLM which can some request to the same worker(if you have a model with multiple workers), add load_balance parameter to ByzerLLM which can control the load balance strategy when the model has multiple workers and this parameter takes effect only when you deploy model.
 - 0.1.42： when use  tokenizer apply_chat_template we should  add_generation_prompt=True
 - 0.1.41： Fix vLLM bugs / vLLM 0.3.3 Support
 - 0.1.40： LlamaIndex support / vLLM 0.3.2 Support / Byzer-SQL new features / Qwen 1.5 support